 2. Remote Accessibility

 The main attracting factor of both services is enhanced remote accessibility.
-QuickBooks hosting and QBO give users the opportunity to access their data and collaborate with others at anytime from just about anywhere with most devices.
+QuickBooks hosting and QBO gives users the opportunity to access their data and collaborate with others at any time from just about anywhere with most devices.

 3. Cloud-Based Applications